Enchan1207/cmake-avr/README.md

 ### 1. Install AVR toolchain to your project

-Add the following content to `CMakeLists.txt` located in the project root:
+Add the following statements to `CMakeLists.txt` located in the project root:

 ```cmake
 # mcu settings